sblauth/cashocs/docs/source/about/citing.rst

-and if you are using the topology optimization methods implemented in cashocs, please cite the paper
+If you are using the topology optimization methods implemented in cashocs, please cite the paper

 .. tab-set::